Vincit/objection.js/RECIPES.md

   objectToValidate = objectToValidate || this;

   if (!someCustomValidator(objectToValidate)) {
-    throw new moron.ValidationError({someProp: 'validation error message for the property'});
+    throw new objection.ValidationError({someProp: 'validation error message for the property'});
   }

   // Remember to return the input json object.